What is stakeholder management?

 Stakeholder management, like many of the ‘softer’ issues, is often overlooked in the wider scope of project management.
-It is no longer sufficient that project success be judged in terms of time, cost and quality.
-These factors are undoubtedly important, but in our ever-demanding times they are simply not enough.
+It is no longer sufficient that project success is judged in terms of time, cost and quality.
+These factors are undoubtedly important, but in our ever-demanding times, they are simply not enough.

 One of the simple techniques Project Managers can employ starts with Stakeholder Mapping.
 Pigeon hole your stakeholders into 4 categories and then decide on the best way to deal with each type.

 Using a few simple tools, such as the Interest/Power matrix, can produce a reliable overview of stakeholder influence over your project.
 Carried out over an organisation’s portfolio of projects, this data can be used to create a useful catalogue of stakeholders.
 This is handy as there will be inevitable overlap of stakeholders from project to project.

 The matrix below is made up of 4 quadrants.

 - Place each stakeholder (could represent 1 or many individuals) within each quadrant based on their interest in your project and power over it.

 - Decide on a strategy to communicate with each of these 4 groups.

 - Perhaps design a simple monthly report to go to those with low interest but high power (or vice versa).